adamhavel/adamhavel.com/content/blog/css-in-heureka/index.md

 <!--more-->

-## Cascade and specificity

 At first glance, *cascade* looks simple: later declarations trump previous ones.
 This gives CSS a clear order where general declarations — like the color or size of text — precedes the more specific ones like the background of color of some component.

-{{< figures/quote >}}
-It's not the simple *cascade* itself, then, that's problematic, but *specificity*, which can turn the codebase into a complex mess, full of hard to predict interactions.
-{{< /figures/quote >}}

 There is, however, one more law that governs the realm of CSS, called *specificity*, which makes the whole affair a bit more complicated.
 It's not only the order that matters, but the type of declaration, too.
 Various declarations have different *specificity* and thus the potential to override declarations that follow them but have a lower *specificity*.

 The *selector* we use to link declaration to HTML elements has the main say regarding *specificity*.
 For example, `[data-foo="bar"]` finds all elements with the `data-foo` HTML attribute equal to `bar`, while `.foo` targets elements with `class` matching `foo`.
 These are examples of different types of *selectors* with different *specificity*.
 They can be chained leading to *selectors* like `.foo p` or `.bar div p`, and the longer the chain, the greater the *specificity*.
 Simple *selectors* such as `p` or` div` are thus easily overriden.

+{{< figures/quote >}}
+It's not the simple *cascade* itself, then, that's problematic, but *specificity*, which can turn the codebase into a complex mess, full of hard to predict interactions.
+{{< /figures/quote >}}

 Finally, we stumble upon the keyword `!important`.
 A desperate developer, in his vain struggle with *specificity*, uses it as a weapon of mass destruction, having exhausted all other options.
 It is, however, a short-lived victory.
 By declaring `p { color: red !important }`, all paragraphs will probably acquire the desired text color.
 But when we create a conflicting declaration with `!important`, *specificity* returns in full force, because we need it to decide which of the two declarations wins.
 This path, too, leads into a game of whack-a-mole.